vwkd/ka-dict-verbs/README.md

 # README

-German-Georgian dictionary of verb roots
+Georgian-German dictionary of verb roots

 Note: It hasn't been proofread and may contain errors.